Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Scaling limit of the height function

 \\

-We will proceed in several steps to prove the theorem, starting with the contour function, which is the simplest. \paragraph{Convergence of the contour function.} On $\mathcal{D}_n \cap \mathcal{E}_n$, it follows that we have
+We will proceed in several steps to prove the theorem, starting with the height function, which is the simplest. \paragraph{Convergence of the height function.} On $\mathcal{D}_n \cap \mathcal{E}_n$, it follows from \eqref{trajectory_normal_to_nepsilon} that we have